reallamona/video-analyzer-tool/README.md

 # Customized Video Analyzer

 This tool is primarily used for personal research.
-Feel free to use it; it's free and safe.
+Feel free to use it; it's safe and reliable.